OmarTajine/Project-Lab-Build-a-Bookstore/README.md

 - Push your code to the GitHub repository

 Second Part : SecondStep
-THE GOAL OF THIS PART IS TO CREATE AND MANIPULATE A DATABASE
+THE GOAL OF THIS PART IS TO CREATE AND MANIPULATE A DATABASE THROUGHT A JAVA PROGRAM

 Steps :
 - Add the database connection